fearless23/ds_and_algo/src/ds/BalancedBinarySearchTree/README.md

   node[dir] = start; // a,b reverse
   return node
 }
 ```

 ## Parent of starting node ?
-In tree1, if node `A` has a parent P, after rotation `A` has left, right as well as B & P as parent which break binary tree (binary tree nodes have max one parent only).
+In tree1, if node `A` has a parent P, after rotation `A` has left child, some right child and P as parent which break binary tree (binary tree nodes have max one parent only).
 So, we point the Parent P to node `B` now.
 This is easily acheived since we return the new node on top from rotate function, parent can now point to returned node.

 ## Types of BBST